 As mentioned in

-the section called “How to Apply a License to Your Software”
+the section called “How to Apply a License to Your Software”, there should also

 file, giving the software's terms of distribution.

 There should also be a

 this release.
 The

 CHANGES file accumulates

 changelists for all releases, in reverse chronological order, so that

 the list for this release appears at the top of the file.
 Completing